Unity-Technologies/arfoundation-samples/README.md

 ARSubsystems defines an interface, and the platform-specific implementations are in the ARCore and ARKit packages.
 ARFoundation turns the AR data provided by ARSubsystems into Unity `GameObject`s and `MonoBehavour`s.

-The `mater` branch is compatible with Unity 2019.1 and later.
+The `master` branch is compatible with Unity 2019.1 and later.
 For 2018.4, see the [1.5-preview branch](https://github.com/Unity-Technologies/arfoundation-samples/tree/1.5-preview).
 ARFoundation 1.5 is functionality equivalent to 2.2.
 The only difference is the version of Unity on which it depends.

 ## :warning: ARKit 3 Support